 Now in order to detect the type of charge on a body, bring the charged body near the disk of the positively charged electroscope.
-If the divergence of the leaves increases, the body carries positively charge are shown in above Fig:
+If the divergence of the leaves increases, the body carries positively charges are shown in above Fig:

-On the other hand if the divergence decreases, the body has negative charge are sown in above Fig:
+On the other hand, if the divergence decreases, the body has negative charge are sown in above Fig:

 Identifying Conductors and Insulators:

-Electroscope can also be used to distinguish between insulators and conductors.
-Touch the disk of a charged electroscope with material under test.
+An electroscope can also be used to distinguish between insulators and conductors.
+Touch the disk of a charged electroscope with the material under test.
 If the leaves collapse from their diverged position, the body would be a good conductor.
 If there is no change in the divergence of the leaves, it will show that the body under test in an insulator.

-What is the unit of electric charge?
+What is the unit of electrical charge?

 Electric charge(Q) is measured in Coulombs, symbolized by C.

-To learn more about charges watch video:
+To learn more about charges watch the video:

-Charge is conserved:
+The charge is conserved: